In Vivo Services

-It is often valuable to study the effect of a product on the gut microbiome or the influence of the microbiome on the effect of a new product on the human body, in a controlled setting that eliminates many of the confounding factors that affect the microbiome.
-We therefore offer in vivo tests of new products such as drugs and food ingredients including pre-tox studies, in an integrated workflow with microbiome sample collection, sequencing and analysis.
+It is often valuable to study the effect of a product on the gut microbiome or the influence of the microbiome on the effect of a new product, in a controlled setting that eliminates many of the confounding factors that affect the microbiome.
+Therefore, we offer in vivo tests of new products such as drugs and food ingredients including pre-tox studies, in an integrated workflow with microbiome sample collection, sequencing, and analysis.

 Profiling of the gut microbiome

-Pellets or biopsies can be collected from rodent models and the microbiome profiled using the next generation sequencing services including amplicon sequencing of the 16S and ITS sequences or by shotgun metagenomic sequencing for a more detailed profiling of the taxonomic and functional potential of the microbiome.
+Pellets or biopsies can be collected from rodent models and the microbiome profiled using the next-generation sequencing services including amplicon sequencing of the 16S and ITS sequences or shotgun metagenomic sequencing for more detailed profiling of the taxonomic and functional potential of the microbiome.
 Please see our different sequencing services for more details.

-Understand the role of the gut microbiome for new products
+Understand the role of the gut microbiome in new products

-Most products that are developed to target the human body, drugs as well as food ingredients, are ingested orally and arrive in the gastro-intestinal system where they are absorbed and later excreted.
-As a consequence, the products come into close contact with the gut microbiome, that possess the ability to affect both the bioconversion, breakdown, absorption and excretion rate of the products.
+Most products that are developed to target the human body, drugs as well as food ingredients, are ingested orally and arrive in the gastrointestinal system where they are absorbed and later excreted.
+As a consequence, the products come into close contact with the gut microbiome, which possesses the ability to affect both the bioconversion, breakdown, absorption, and excretion rate of the products.
 It is increasingly recognized that the composition of the gut microbiome is important for the bioavailability of a long range of commonly used drugs and food ingredients.
-Particularly for their role in varying drug response between individuals, the microbiome is increasingly being studies in both pre- and clinical studies of new drugs.
+Particularly for their role in varying drug responses between individuals, the microbiome is increasingly being studied in both preclinical and clinical studies of new drugs.

 New products targeting the gut microbiome

-Diet plays is one of the main factors shaping the gut microbiota and, thereby influence the relationship between the gut microbiome and the host.
-Microbial activities influence the host, and microbiome composition and functions are important for human metabolism, as well as the balance between health and disease.
+Diet is one of the main factors shaping the gut microbiota and, thereby influencing the relationship between the gut microbiome and the host.
+Microbial activities influence the host and microbiome function and composition is important for human metabolism, as well as the balance between health and disease.
 Therefore, new food products are increasingly designed to consider how they affect commensal bacteria, some by directly feeding the bacteria called prebiotics.

-The gut microbiota is highly diverse, and the different microbes have different feeding requirements.
-Food components can be developed to promotes the biodiversity in the microbiota, or to promote the growth or performance of specific organisms.
-In vivo studies can help to understand how new products affect the microbiome and if the desired effects on the microbiome is archived.
+The gut microbiota is highly diverse and the different microbes have different feeding requirements.
+Food components can be developed to promote the biodiversity in the microbiota or to promote the growth or performance of specific organisms.
+In vivo studies can help to understand how new products affect the microbiome and if the desired effects on the microbiome are archived.

 Role of the microbiome for Drug Toxicity

-Before new medications can be approved for use, they must be evaluated for potential toxicity.
-Traditional studies focus on how drugs move and behave once inside the body, called pharmacokinetics, but new insights suggest the process may be more complex than was previously thought.
-Emerging research into the human microbiome shows that organisms which are living in the human gut can potentially have a profound effect on exactly how drugs are metabolized and absorbed, ultimately affecting how individuals respond to treatments.
+Before new medications can be approved, they must be evaluated for potential toxicity.
+Traditional studies focus on how drugs move and behave once inside the body, called pharmacokinetics, but new insights suggest the process may be more complex than previously thought.
+Emerging research into the human microbiome shows that organisms that are living in the human gut can potentially have a profound effect on exactly how drugs are metabolized and absorbed, ultimately affecting how individuals respond to treatments.

-More than 1000 different species of microorganism reside in the gut alone, outnumbering human cells and weighting up to 2kg.
-Beyond its role for food absorption, this dense population also plays a role in drug metabolism as it breaks down pharmaceutical compounds in the digestive tract.
-When microbes are involved in the metabolism of drugs, it can result in the production of metabolites of varying toxicities.
-Therefore the microbiome has the potential to change how patients react to medications.
+More than 1000 different species of microorganisms reside in the gut alone, outnumbering human cells and weighing up to 2kg.
+Beyond its role in food absorption, this dense population also plays a role in drug metabolism as it breaks down pharmaceutical compounds in the digestive tract.
+When microbes are involved in the metabolism of drugs, it results in the production of metabolites of varying toxicities.
+Therefore, the microbiome has the potential to change how patients react to medications.